rreidmcg/the-guild-fitness-app/replit.md

 - **Fixed Atrophy System**: Resolved issue where XP was being lost on every app redeployment by removing atrophy processing from startup sequence
 - **Enhanced Atrophy Timing**: Modified atrophy system to require 2 consecutive days of inactivity before XP loss begins, providing more grace period for players
 - **Improved Streak Logic**: Strengthened streak advancement requirements to ensure minimum activity levels are met before advancing streaks
+- **Updated Streak Freeze Requirement**: Changed streak freeze requirement from 2 to 3 daily quests completed across all systems, UI tooltips, FAQ content, onboarding flows, and documentation for better game balance and engagement
 - **Leaderboard GM Exclusion**: Successfully implemented filtering logic in storage layer to exclude GM accounts (Zero and Rob) from public leaderboards while preserving their admin functionality
 - **User Stat Initialization**: Fixed database schema so new users start with strength, stamina, and agility stats of 1 instead of 0, and updated existing users with proper baseline values